 The Branch defines "capital" as including all components of Head Office account.
-On this basis the amount of capital employed at 31 December 2016 was MOP99,027,470 (2015 restated: MOP85,571,876).
+On this basis the amount of capital employed at 31 December 2017 was MOP86,473,603 (2016: MOP99,027,470).

 The Branch actively and regularly reviews and manages its capital structure to maintain a balance between the higher shareholder returns that might otherwise be possible with greater gearing and the advantages and security afforded by a sound capital position, and makes adjustments to the capital structure in light of changes in economic conditions.